masuvern/barinsta/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-java.svg)](https://forthebadge.com)[![forthebadge](https://forthebadge.com/images/badges/built-for-android.svg)](https://forthebadge.com)
 [![Crowdin | Agile localization for tech companies](https://badges.crowdin.net/badge/dark/crowdin-on-light.png)](https://crowdin.com/?utm_source=badge&utm_medium=referral&utm_campaign=badge-add-on)

 <sub>1.
 For anonymous users only, does not apply to users already logged in, and must be explicitly enabled in Settings.
-2. Default enabled, but can be disabled for stories.
-The downside is that they'll always be "new" in other Instagram clients.
-Also, this app will not respect DM message restrictions (replay once / no replay).
+2. Default enabled, but can be disabled.
 3. Shameless plug: If you do not have an Android device but wants to do that, read [this](https://austinhuang.me/instagram-compare).</sub>